 About item groups [AX 2012]

-You can set up item groups in Inventory and warehouse management by using the Item groups form.
-(Click Inventory and warehouse management > Setup > Inventory > Item groups.)
+You can set up item groups in Inventory management by using the Item groups form.
+(Click Inventory management > Setup > Inventory > Item groups.)

 Item groups are used to manage inventory by dividing inventory items into groups.
 You can complete the following tasks for the items that are included in an item group:

 Follow statistics for item sales, item purchases, and projected inventory transactions and balances.

 Set up a posting profile for a group of items that require a posting setup other than the standard posting profile that is set up for items in the Posting form.